Skip to main content

 Within three minutes, junior researchers of ImmunoSensation2 give a short introduction to their latest work.

-Reading abstracts was yesterday - There is no easier way to get an adept impression of current, first-class research at the research location Bonn.
-In addition, get to know promising young scientists directly.
-Find out which figure of the respective publication is most central to the them and how the junior researchers see their finding in the overall scientific context
+Reading abstracts was yesterday - There is no easier way to get an adept impression of current, first-class research from Bonn.
+In addition, you get to know promising young scientists directly.
+Find out which figure of the respective publication is most central to them and how the junior researchers see their finding in the overall scientific context.

-Interested in current research in immunology?
-Whatch Spot on Science now.
+Interested in current immunological research?
+Watch Spot on Science now.